Viral Photo Shows Donald Trump At Super Bowl Party With Founder Of Florida Spa Where Robert Kraft Was Busted

 “Well it’s very sad, I was very surprised to see it.
 He’s proclaimed his innocence totally, but I’m very surprised to see it,” Trump said at the time (via NBC Sports).
 He has not since commented on Kraft’s charges.

-Kraft faces two misdemeanor charges in relation to visits to the Florida spas, one of which allegedly took place on the same day the New England Patriots were playing in the Kansas City Chiefs in the AFC Championship Game.
+Kraft faces two misdemeanor charges in relation to visits to the Florida spas, one of which allegedly took place on the same day the New England Patriots were playing the Kansas City Chiefs in the AFC Championship Game, as noted in a previous Inquisitr report.

 Donald Trump has not yet responded to the report about his appearance with Li Yang.